 A well known biblical story (1 Kings 19) reveals just how Yahweh was different from the gods of the day.
 In the account, the famed prophet Elijah is seen fleeing for his life from the wicked King Ahab and Queen Jezebel.
 Depressed and fearful, Elijah finds himself in a cave when God declares he will reveal himself.

 There’s a great and powerful wind, but God doesn’t show himself in the wind.
 There’s an earthquake, but God isn’t seen in the earthquake.
 There’s a fire, but God is not seen in the fire.

 How does God eventually reveal himself?

 The story only makes sense in light of the prevailing beliefs of Elijah’s day.
-It goes on to tell that God came as a voice!
-It was a voice that spoke personally – that spoke specifically into Elijah’s situation, reassuring him and telling him what to do.
+In this case, God came as a voice!
+It was a voice that spoke personally – that spoke specifically into Elijah’s situation, reassuring him and telling him what to do (v.12-18).
 This God knows Elijah personally.
 But more than that, the fact that he speaks makes him knowable!
 Elijah did not have to try to guess what God was thinking.
-He did not have to try to read the circumstances to figure out if God was angry.
-Because God spoke, Elijah was able to know God’s heart even amidst the confusing circumstances around him.
+He did not have to try to somehow read the circumstances to figure out if God was angry.
+Because God spoke, Elijah was able to know God’s heart amidst all the confusing circumstances around him.